music-encoding/guidelines/_guidelines-v3/12-facsimiles/01-facsimileElements.md

 of the **@data** attribute, which contains ID references to one more elements in the content tree of the MEI file, such as a {% include link elem="note" %}, {% include link elem="measure" %}, etc.

-{% include plainExample.html example="examples/facsimiles/facsimiles-sample236.xml" valid="false" version=page.version %}
+{% include mei example="facsimiles/facsimiles-sample236.xml" valid="false" %}
 Conversely, an element in the content may refer to the {% include link elem="facsimile" %}
 subtree using its **@facs** attribute, which is made available by the {% include link att-class="att.facsimile" %} attribute class.
 The last example could therefore be encoded with pointers in the other direction:

-{% include plainExample.html example="examples/facsimiles/facsimiles-sample237.xml" valid="false" version=page.version %}
+{% include mei example="facsimiles/facsimiles-sample237.xml" valid="false" %}
 The {% include link elem="pb" %} element defined in the {% include link id="shared" %}
 makes special use of the **@facs** attribute, in that it does not point to a {% include link elem="zone" %}, but a {% include link elem="surface" %} element instead.
 A {% include link elem="pb" %} marks the beginning of a page, so it can be concluded that all elements in the content tree which are encoded between any two {% include link elem="pb" %} elements encode